Alkene or Olefin in Organic Chemistry

 The molecular formula of the pentene

 Now take each one in turn and introduce one double bond, starting at the least substituted end and shifting the double bond inwards.
-By this isomeric pentenes shows five structural isomers.
+Therefore isomeric pentenes show five structural isomers nomenclature of these compounds in organic chemistry.

-Isomers that have the same structure but different configuration said to be stereoisomerism.
+Isomers that have the same chemical structure but different configuration name to be stereoisomerism.
 There are two types of stereoisomers

 - Optical isomerism